kite-sdk/kite-docs/Kite-Data-Module-Overview.md

 The HDFS implementation of a dataset is stored as Snappy-compressed Avro data files by default.
 The HDFS implementation is made up of zero or more files in a directory.
 You also have the option of storing your dataset in the column-oriented Parquet file format.

-Performance can be enhanced by defining a <a href="https://github.com/kite-sdk/kite/wiki/Partitioned-Datasets">partition strategy</a> for your dataset.
+Performance can be enhanced by defining a [partition strategy](../Partitioned-Datasets) for your dataset.

 You can work with a subset of dataset entities using the Views API.